newatoms/guides/effective-image-guide/readme.md

 *This image has a high memorability score of: 0.737*

 # Sciencing the #@% out of images
 **It pays off to enrich your content with great imagery.
-But what makes for a good image?
+So what makes for a good image?
 Let's consult some scientific research to find out.**

 We have a goal or a reason before starting to write an article.
 So we should do the same with our visual content.
 It pays off greatly to find a valuable image that sticks and that places the reader in the right context.
 It makes our articles more appealing, comprehensible, and memorable.